Bryce-Stabenow/blog/src/content/blogs/php-stan-carbon-rule.md

 ### Analyzing the Syntax

-Great, now that we've got that finished, let's start checking the file.
-We can run the following command to analyze only our single file, which will dump all of the node information from our syntax parser.
+Great, now let's start checking the file.
+We can run the following command to analyze only our Foo class, which will dump all of the node information from our syntax parser.

 <br />